JeongTaekBang/MyArticles/Quests in life.md

 ## Understanding Sub-Quests

-While the main paths (원) remain until death, sub-quests are temporary:
+While the main paths remain until death, sub-quests are temporary:

 **Nature of Sub-Quests:**
 - Appear and disappear naturally